StevenMetz/StevenMetz/README.md

 About Me!

 Hi, my name is Steven!
-Software Engineering has always interested me but I didn't have the means to go to school and learn traditionally, so I went into construction.
-I was a Foreman framing new construction homes but due to the nature of the work it started to take a toll on my body and I decided that it was time to make a switch.
-I am now attending a bootcamp called Actualize where I am learning the basics of coding and what it means to be a Software Engineer.
+I started my career as a carpenter framing new construction homes.
+While building homes you are given a blueprint of what the homeowner wants.
+From there I got to use my creative side to come up with a system to build the end result the homeowners were looking for.
+I chose to pivot and become a Software Engineer because I will get to use the same skills I used to build homes but with a keyboard instead of a hammer.
 I am looking forward to making an impact in the world by helping create meaningful software.